briglx/briglx.github.io/source/_posts/2010-06-16-my-hadoop-training.md

 Hadoop has been difficult getting into.
 I just don't have enough linux/java training to help with understanding some of the foundational concepts.
 However, today I learned some valuable information.

-1. hadoop is a umbrella project for serveral other things (hdfs, mapreduce)
+1. hadoop is a umbrella project for several other things (hdfs, mapreduce)
 2. The program hadoop give me access to hdfs
 3. I can use the FSShell (>hadoop fs -ls)